Dynamics of spin relaxation in nonequilibrium magnetic nanojunctions: Results

 Although these additional channels are of a transient nature, they have a significant influence on the voltage-dependence of spin-relaxation rates.
 They result in a magnetic field-dependent broadening of the voltage range in which the spin relaxation rates are enhanced.
 This effect is illustrated in figure~\ref{fig:OpenSingleFreequency}, where panel (a) depicts the influence of the external magnetic field strength ($B=0.5, 1, 2$) on the voltage-dependent relaxation rate $T^{-1}$.
 Consistent with previous settings, we fix $J_{sd} = 2$ and $\Gamma_\ell=0.1$.
 To quantify the precession frequency at different voltages, we analyze the spectral density $\vert S^x(\omega)\vert^2$ obtained through the expression

-where a typical choice for the integration time $\tau$ is $100\gamma^{-1}$.
+where in practice we, however, use a finite upper limit of the integration time $\tau$ set to $100\gamma^{-1}$, since on this timescale the classical spin is typically fully relaxed.
 This is exemplified in figure~\ref{fig:OpenSingleFreequency}(b) for $B=2$.
 Further details can be found in the discussion in~\ref{App:Frequency}.
 Moreover, we determine the dominant precession frequency $\omega_p$ by fitting it using equation~(\ref{eq:FitX}) as shown in figure~\ref{fig:OpenSingleFreequency}(c).
 The extracted frequency aligns well with the frequency obtained at the maximum of $\vert S^x(\omega)\vert^2$.

 The vertical green dashed line in figure~\ref{fig:OpenSingleFreequency} signals the voltage at which the chemical potential of the left lead is aligned with $\varepsilon_+$.
 The other three vertical lines indicate positions of $2\tilde{\varepsilon}_+$.
 The results shown in figure~\ref{fig:OpenSingleFreequency} (a) affirm an enlargement of the voltage window in which spin relaxation is enhanced due to the side bands.
 As shown by the vertical dashed lines in figure~\ref{fig:OpenSingleFreequency}, the precession frequency $\omega_p^B=1.2B$ induced by the external field (for $J_{sd}=3$, obtained from the analysis shown in~\ref{App:BVar}) provides a quantitative bound on this voltage-window as $2\varepsilon_+ \leq V\leq 2(\varepsilon_+ +\omega_p^B)$ (shown in figure~\ref{fig:OpenSingleFreequency} by dashed lines, colored according to the respective $B$).
 Figure~\ref{fig:OpenSingleFreequency} (c) shows that as the voltage is increased and reaches the regime $\vert \mu_\ell\vert \approx \vert \varepsilon_\pm\vert$, the dominant precession frequency gets strongly shifted towards the Larmor precession frequency $\omega_L$ but stays well above it until $\vert \mu_\ell\vert \lesssim 2\tilde{\varepsilon}_+$.
 Finally, in the high-voltage regime $\vert \mu_\ell\vert \gg \vert \varepsilon_\pm\vert$ the precession frequency is identical to $\omega_L$.
 This result further accentuates the previously mentioned decoupling of electrons from the classical spin in the large voltage regime.